Pilates and Counselling

 • Lower risk of certain types of cancer

-• Lower the risk of heart disease, stroke and diabetes
+• Lower the risk of heart disease, stroke, and diabetes

 Please call Plaisance Counselling or Bondi Junction Pilates to make an appointment.